23 Weekly Bullet Journal Layout Ideas You’ll Want to Copy

 Not using color can look amazing, and this is one more proof of how beautiful it can be.
 And I can see that the creator used some amazing pens – Kuretake Zig.

 To contrast the black and white layout, here is one that is beautiful and bright.
-I love the idea of adding some kind of color and decoration all over the page, except for the planning sections.
+I love the idea of adding some color and decoration throughout the page, except in the planning sections.

-As always, I'm in love with the bright colors and how easy it actually is to set up this weekly layout if you have stickers.
+As always, I’m in love with the bright colors and how easy it is to set up this weekly layout with stickers.
 Yes, this creator also has a sticker shop with plenty of amazing kits to help you easily create beautiful layouts.

 Free Printable Bullet Journal Weekly Spreads